zowe/zowe-client-java-sdk/README.md

 The current version 4, SSL authentication from a certificate file was added.

-With three types of authentication available, the following enum class AuthType was introduced.
+With three types of authentication available, the AuthType enum class was introduced to represent each type.

 This enum is used to send it to the ZosConnection constructor denoting the type of authentication to perform.

-For instance, the following ZosConnection object is specified to perform BASIC authentication:
+For BASIC example, the following ZosConnection object is specified to perform BASIC authentication:

     ZosConnection connection = new ZosConnection(AuthType.BASIC).host("xxxx").password("xxxx").user("xxxx").zosmfPort("xxxx").build();